What Movies Have Tom Cruise Played In?

 Top Gun

 In 1986, Cruise soared to new heights with his portrayal of Pete “Maverick” Mitchell in the high-flying film “Top Gun.”
-This iconic role solidified his status as a leading man and showcased his ability to bring intensity and charm to the screen.
-The film’s success led to Cruise becoming a household name and propelled him into superstardom.
+This iconic role solidified his status as a heartthrob and showcased his ability to command the screen.
+The film’s thrilling aerial sequences and memorable soundtrack have made it a beloved classic.

 Jerry Maguire